Todd Carter

-Todd Carter (born June 7, 1986) is a former American football placekicker.
+Todd Carter (born June 7, 1986) is an American former professional football player who was a placekicker in the National Football League (NFL).
 He was signed by Carolina Panthers as an undrafted free agent in 2010.
-He played college football for Grand Valley State University.
+He played college football for the Grand Valley State Lakers.

 He was also a member of the St. Louis Rams and Kansas City Chiefs.

-Early years
+Early life

 He was born on June 7, 1986, to Ed and Ruth Carter in Flint, Michigan.
 Growing up, he preferred soccer to football, but in his senior year of high school at Carman-Ainsworth High School, "One of the football coaches was my math teacher.
 He had asked another soccer player in the class to kick, and the other kid was like, ‘Todd kicks the crap out of the ball,'" Carter said.
 "It just happened from there."
 Following his senior season, he was offered the opportunity to walk-on to either the University of Michigan football team or the Michigan State University football team, but instead opted to accept a scholarship to Grand Valley State University.